humphd/learn-travis/README.md

 This will download and save all necessary modules and proper versions to a local `node_modules/` directory.

+### `.travis.yml`

+Everything we've done so far with our dependency definition is going to be useful to devs, who won't have to manually install things, and also for automation, where we'll have a single command to recreate our environment.

-This is also what we'll ask Travis to do.
-Because we're building a node.js JavaScript based project, we can tell Travis (via the `.travis.yml` file) that this is a node project:
+Because we're building a node.js JavaScript based project, we can tell Travis that this is a node project.
+Travis will look for a `.travis.yml` file in our project root, which defines how it should do a build:

 ```yml
 # 1. We don't need to use `sudo`, and can instead use containers for faster builds